shafquat-quadar/openapi-odata/README.md

 # odata_pass: password
 ```

-The `DIR` variable points at a directory containing service metadata XML files.
-Alternatively set `DB_FILE` to use a SQLite database.
-Credentials for backend requests can be provided via `ODATA_USER` and `ODATA_PASS`. `BASE_URL` sets the default OData endpoint used for backend requests when a service metadata file does not specify one.
+Set `dir` to point at a directory containing service metadata XML files.
+Alternatively set `db_file` to use a SQLite database.
+Credentials for backend requests can be provided via `odata_user` and `odata_pass`. `base_url` sets the default OData endpoint used for backend requests when a service metadata file does not specify one.

 ## Running

-Use `main.py` with the `--mode` option or set `MODE` in the environment.
-The
+Use `main.py` with the `--mode` option to start the server.
+The HTTP port can
-HTTP port can be configured with the `--port` option or `PORT` environment
+be changed with the `--port` option.
-variable.

 ### HTTP Mode